 Once you decide you’re moving to Boston‘s North End, you’ll become a part of Boston’s Little Italy, its narrow streets and old buildings.
 Around 10 thousand people reside in one of the oldest continuously inhabited communities in the nation.
 Now, in 2020, you can see that it’s densely urban, but also a historic place.
 The food here is just amazing – there are numerous Italian eateries, pastry shops, as well as seafood joints such as Boston Sail Loft and Rocco’s Cucina and Bar.
 Quincy Market, a historic market complex is also located here.
 Cobblestone streets will take you to Paul Revere’s house and Old North Church, while the Freedom Trail will be just beneath your window.

 This is a touristy location, so real estate can get pricey, but living here means being part of history.
 Because we’re talking about a place that’s always crowded, it also means it’s very safe – the crime level here is very low.
-Consider employing professional packing services right away and become another satisfied resident of the North End.
+When using cross country moving services consider employing professional packing assistance as well and become another satisfied resident of the North End ASAP.

 Beacon Hill Is a Perfectly Picturesque Place